tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 Click on the ‘New’ button and set up the new API member

 .. image:: images/cw-image-2.png
 Enter a member ID and name which fits your organization.
 Select the appropriate System options according to how your ConnectWise Manage system is configured.

+**Take note of the Service Defaults as they can effect the way tickets come into the system.**

 Be sure to click ‘Save’ when everything looks correct.

 Next, browse to the ‘API Keys’ tab.